 The Devil’s Triangle in project management is a term that highlights the challenges and potential pitfalls in balancing time, cost, and quality.
 It suggests that achieving all three aspects can be a daunting task, often leading to compromises.

-How does the time, cost, quality triangle affect the tender process?
+6. How does the time cost quality triangle in construction affect the tender process?

 The time, cost, quality triangle, or the Iron Triangle, influences the tender process by underscoring the balance between these aspects.
 Bids that promise high quality, quick delivery, and low cost may seem attractive but may also be unrealistic.